RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

-And finally, start the build process that will take the `.war` file and combine it with JBoss EAP and produce a Linux container image which will be automatically deployed into the project, thanks to the *DeploymentConfig* object created from the template via Eclipse Che **Terminal** window:
+And finally, start the build process that will take the `.war` file and combine it with JBoss EAP and produce a Linux container image which will be automatically deployed into the project, thanks to the *DeploymentConfig* object created from the template via CodeReady Workspaces **Terminal** window:

 ``oc start-build coolstore --from-file=deployments/ROOT.war``